Covid-19 Surveillance tutorial guide

 Launch Cromwell (the workflows application)

-It may take several minutes to requisition and set up the cloud infrastructureThese must be ready before you can move on to the next step.
+It may take several minutes to set up the cloud resources for tables and workflowsBoth data tables and Cromwell must be ready before you can move on to the next step.
 See Data tables: Additional resources for more details about the Workspace Data Services that power data tables.

 When data tables are ready

-Once data tables are launched, you’ll see the active import data button in the top left section of the Data page.
+Once data tables are launched, you’ll see two nextstrain and sra tables and the active import data button in the top left section of the Data page.

 When workflows are ready